Tiz the Law: Travers Stakes

 Because of Sackatoga Stables' connections to Saratoga, one of their main goals was to win the racetrack's premier race, the Travers Stakes.
 Normally scheduled at the end of August, the Travers was moved up to August 8 as part of the 2020 changes to the racing schedule prompted by the COVID-19 pandemic.
 Attendance at the track was limited, but unlike at the Belmont Stakes, some of the owners were allowed to attend.
 Tiz the Law was made the heavy 1-2 favorite in a field of seven, with Uncle Chuck the second choice at almost 3–1.
 Uncle Chuck went to the early lead and set a reasonable pace with Tiz the Law poised to the outside about a length behind.
 Rounding the final turn, Tiz the Law moved gradually closer.
 Uncle Chuck's jockey went to the whip while Franco on Tiz the Law remained still until they entered the stretch.
 Franco then released his horse, who quickly opened a lead of several lengths.
 Tiz the Law geared down for the final sixteenth but still won going away by 5 1/2 lengths.
 "He gave me chills", Franco said.
 "When I pressed the button, he just took off.
 He accelerated really hard.
 After that, I took a peek back and he was going away, and I just saved horse.
 I'm looking forward to the next race."

 "After winning the Kentucky Derby [with Funny Cide in 2002], which is really the highlight for anyone who is involved in this sport, this is easily number 2", said Knowlton.
 "It's quite an accomplishment for our little stable of New York-breds, and for Barclay Tagg training them, to win the two biggest races in New York.
 We're just thrilled to death."

 Kentucky Derby

 Tiz the Law's next start was the Kentucky Derby on September 5, in which he was the heavy favorite.
 On the far turn, Tiz The Law sprinted into second place and started moving closer and closer to the leader, Authentic.
 But he couldn't make up the lengths he needed to overtake the leader, finishing second by 1 1/4 lengths.

 On September 22, the owning stable of Tiz the Law announced that he would not run in the 2020 Preakness Stakes.

 Breeders' Cup Classic

 Tiz the Law next raced in the 2020 Breeders' Cup Classic where he finished sixth.
 He was expected to do a lot better, but from his number 2 post he had to run on the rail when he usually runs best on the outside, and had a rough trip down the homestretch.

+Retirement and stud careers

+Tiz the Law's racing career came to an end in December 2020, upon veterinary advice.
+It was at Ashford Stud in Kentucky in January 2021 that he stated his life as a breeding stallion.